mmmg00d/GC-entry-indicator/README.md

 #### Quips and brief reflections:
 Testing and revising the experimental branch while reading "Fooled by Randomness" by Nassim Nicholas Taleb (mid-Jan 2026).
-Perhaps like previous strategies I've tested over the past couple years, the successful GC trades I've observed and executed may be governed by a discretionary component and/or influenced by luck; I currently don't know the significance of those factors, which may oscure a systematic approach.
+Perhaps like previous strategies I've tested over the past couple years, the successful GC trades I've observed and executed may be governed by a discretionary component and/or influenced by luck; I currently don't know the significance of those factors, which may obscure a systematic approach.